willsowerbutts/flash4/README.txt

 If you use a flash ROM chip that is not listed above please email me (will@sowerbutts.com) and I will try to add support for it.

 FLASH4 version 1.3 introduces support for programming multiple flash chips.
-The "Megaflash" version of the Retrobrew Computers SBC-V2 contains two flash ROMs to allow up to 1MB ROM.
+Some machines use multiple flash chips for larger ROM capacity, for example the "Megaflash" version of the Retrobrew Computers SBC-V2 contains two flash ROMs to allow up to 1MB ROM.

 If RomWBW 2.6+ is in use and correctly configured then multiple chips will be detected automatically.
-Two-chip operation can be forced with the command line option "/2".
+Multiple chip operation can also be manually enabled using the command line options "/1", "/2", "/3" etc up to "/9" to specify the number of flash chips to program.
 All flash chips in the system must be of the same type.